 The best option is to turn a chosen heat lamp on in the morning and late afternoon, but it should stay off during the day.

-Raising the inside temperature is an efficient way to lower the humidity inside the tank.
-Remember that you can use this method only if you have a terrarium with a mesh top.
+Raising the inside temperature is an efficient way to lower the humidity inside the

 Otherwise, you can quickly worsen the situation by trapping vapor inside, allowing it to be released when the temperature drops.